Zenika/zenika-career-paths-framework/paths/posture.md

 From this point onward, there are 3 dictinct paths.
 They overlap each other to some extent, as helping individuals or groups requires some fundamental techniques.

 ### Mentor

-The mentor, is the ability to help others, by listening them, protect them, by avoiding them to be in trouble.
+Mentors help others by listening to them, protecting them, making them avoid being in trouble.
-It's what we call a _low_ posture.
+They have what we call a _low posture_.

-I used to explain it, often, as the 'mountain guide', that walk with you, providing you advice, but you are the owner of the path you choose to follow.
+We can compare them to 'mountain guides', who walk with you, provide you advice, while you are still the owner of the path you choose to follow.
-The guide is there to ensure your success, but he's not accountable for it, as he do not control the key part of the success.
+The guides are there to ensure your success, but they are not accountable for it as they do not control the key parts of your success.

-They also showcase the following:
+As for abilities, Mentors showcase the following:
-- Ability to listen and to questionnate
+- Ability to listen and to question
-- Ability to not influence by its own feeling the mentoree
+- Ability to keep their personal feelings from affecting the mentee(s)
-- Ability to suggest neutral idea
+- Ability to suggest neutral ideas
-- Ability to define the rules and the limites of the coaching support
+- Ability to define the rules and the limits of the provided support

+### Lecturer and Trainer

+Trainers transfer knowledge to trainees.
+They have a _high posture_.
+However, one must remember that good teachers alternate the _Trainer_ posture with the _Mentor_ one during teaching sessions.

+Lecturers can still deliver knowledge, but Trainers also have the ability to build training paths adapted to their students.

+Trainers then showcase the following:
+- Ability to share, transfer a piece of knowledge
+- Ability to construct a learning path adapted to the trainee(s) needs
+- Ability to adapt the training to the specificities of the audience

 ### Facilitator

-The facilitator, is (not only an agile facilitator) a personn who have the capacity to etract the collective knowledge of an individual or a group to find a solution or a problem.
+Facilitators (not limited to "agile facilitators") are persons who have the capability to extract the collective knowledge of an individual or a group to find a solution to a problem.

 They also showcase the following:
 - Ability to drive a group
-- Ability to be focussed on the solution
+- Ability to be solution-focused
-- Ability questionnate
-- Ability to summarized, reformulate idea, opinion

-### Lecturer and trainer

-This sub path, is the ability to transfer knowledge from one personn to another one.
-It's a _high_ (top?) posture where one person.
-Be carefull, a good teacher alternate the _trainer_ and the _mentor_ posture during a teaching session.

-The first step, _lecturer_, is the ability to deliver a knowledge, but the _trainer_ as also the capacity to build the training path according to the student.

-They also showcase the following:
-- Ability to share, transfert a knowledge
+- Ability to question
-- Ability to construct a learning path adapted to the trainee
+- Ability to summarize and reformulate ideas / opinions
-- Ability to adapt the training to the specificities of the trainnee.

 ### Coach

-The _coach_, is the personn who have the capacity to use one of the previous posture in order to acheive his objective.
+Coaches have the ability to consciously use one of the previous postures in order to achieve their goal.

-He has the control of the posture, and use it on purpose.
-It requires a deep knowledge of our internal motivation, what's drive us, what's drive a group of people.
+They have the control of their own posture and use it with purpose.
+Having a Coach posture requires a deep awareness of internal motivations: what drives us and what can drive a group of people.
-Going at this level, means we have a deep control of our natural behavior.
-This may generate stress and tiredness or euphory as the job may be exiting and challenging.
-Burnout may be due also of too much (euphoric) activities.
+Going at this level means we have a deep control of our natural behavior.
+This may generate stress, tiredness or euphory as the job may be both challenging and exciting.
+Warning: burnouts may also happen due to spending too much time on thrilling activities.

-The progress in this direction, if often an guided progression, as _hypervision_ (work activities made in group of same level people) or _supervision_ (a senior help you to analse what's happen in the past, and help you to think about the futur) are key parts of this role.
+The progress in this direction is often guided, as _hypervision_ (progression with peers) or _supervision_ (progression with a mentor) are key enablers of this role.

-They also showcase the following:
+As for abilities, Coaches showcase the following:
-- Ability to decide (in real time) which posture is the most suitable to reach the objective
+- Ability to adopt (in real-time) the most suitable posture to reach an objective
 - Ability to explain a situation
-- Ability to find a set of solution to a problem
+- Ability to find a set of solutions to a problem
 - Ability to ask for help when needed
-- Ability to take care of himself
+- Ability to take care of themselves

 ### Influencer

-As the previous paths, we values the capacities to share he knowledge.
+As seen with the previous steps, we value the abilities to share knowledge.
 So, in our path, the capacity to share, promote a knowledge or  a practice, with a deep analasys on how it works and why, may have a significant impact.

 The _influener_ should masterise the _logos_ (logical part of the message, what make sens and the most relevant arguments), the _ethos_ (the messanger, it's important to devellop our sympathy, we must be confident and honorable) and the _pathos_ (the emotional part of the message, we develop emotion in the listeners group).
 Beginner may focus on only one aspect of the message, but these three parts are important.